jcollard/ChessAppDevlog/README.md

 }
 ```

-Because `PawnPiece` extends `AbstractPiece` all I need to include is the `Logic`
-method.
+With this change, each subclass of `AbstractPiece` only needs to implement an appropriate `Logic` method.

-With this in place, I create a class for each of the remaining 5 pieces, add
+With this in place, I create a class for each of the remaining 5 pieces, added
-them to `GameState` and delete the associated `logic` and `move` methods from
-the Main class.
+the appropriate instances to `GameState`.

 Here is the updated `GameState`: